 Laura has lived on Spencer Road, Northampton, for years, but like many in the UK, she’s never really known her neighbours - until recently.
 After attending an Eden Community Camp, Laura left inspired to connect with her neighbours.
 The morning after returning home, Laura woke to the news of the Manchester Arena attack and realised that then, more than ever, people needed to come together.
-How to make it happen?
-The Big Lunch.

 Where to start?

 Laura wanted inspiration, an idea that would bring her neighbours together and allow connections to form, but she didn’t know where to start.
 Her street is very diverse, housing people of all ages and backgrounds, from all over the UK (and beyond).
 She wasn’t even sure that her neighbours would welcome such an idea.

 Despite living on Spencer Road for years, Laura’s relationship with her neighbours consisted of half-smiles, polite nods, and the avoidance of eye contact.
 The lacking sense of ownership and community in her neighbourhood meant that the streets were often dirty.
 Houses had been vandalised, too, and many locals wouldn’t have recognised their neighbour if they bumped into them anyway.